- What is an Equity Multiple in Commercial Real Estate?

 In essence, for every $1 the investor puts into this property, they could expect to get $1.37 back (before taxes) at the end of the five years.

-While it may seem obvious to readers, investments that have an equity multiple of less than 1 return less cash than than investors initially contributed, while investments with an equity multiple of more than 1 return more cash than their initial investment.
+Investments that have an equity multiple of less than 1 return less cash than than investors initially contributed, while investments with an equity multiple of more than 1 return more cash than their initial investment.
 A ‘good’ equity multiple depends on a few factors— most importantly, the time window of the investment and the investment’s potential risks.
 To obtain a complete picture, investors should also compare a property’s equity multiple to other metrics, like cash on cash returns and internal rate of return (IRR).

 Equity Multiple vs. Cash on Cash Returns